Key textile moments of my life — From the earliest in childhood, almost spontaneous phases was lead me towards dedication to textiles

 My games along with grazing sheep or the household textile work processing

 Indifferent to the unknown world that railway routes may reach, fully satisfied being at my place.
-My mother, employed in a nearby town, so couldn’t always be close to me.
+My mother, is employed in a nearby town, so couldn’t always be close to me.
 I missed her very much.
 And it is the only reason why my village years are not full of my best memories.

 During the long hot summers, I was climbing my hill above, named Čukar.
 That should mean a peak of a hill.
 There, a flock of sheep grazes.
 But I was running after as keep eye on a flock.